 How to Choose an Effective Name for Your Business

-The stakes are high in choosing a name for your business, product, or service: The best brand names require the least marketing.
-They differentiate you from competitors, make an emotional connection with audiences, and effortlessly help build brand awareness.
+The stakes are high when it comes to choosing a name for your business, product, or service.
+The strongest names require the least marketing—they set you apart from competitors, create an emotional connection, and naturally build brand awareness.

-A strong brand name should be the result of a powerful brand strategy and solid naming process.
+A great name doesn’t happen by accident.
+It’s the outcome of a well-defined brand strategy and a thoughtful naming process.

 Qualities of the Best Brand Names